On Thursday 5th March 1953, Maid of the Loch made her merry debut, launching from Balloch into the sparkling waters of Loch Lomond.

 But times and tastes change…

-In 1981, the Maid was decommissioned and sadly left to decay until 1996 when, on the point of dereliction, she was rescued by the Loch Lomond Steamship Company.
+In 1981, the Maid was decommissioned and sadly left to decay until 1996 when, on the point of dereliction, she was rescued by the Loch Lomond Steamship Company, who continue to take care of her to this day.
 Now – and with your help – her future can be bright again thanks to an exciting restoration project that places her firmly at the heart of a vibrant 21st century Scotland.

 WE INVITE YOU TO JOIN US AND HELP TO MAINTAIN OUR MAID FOR THE FUTURE!

 THE MAID IS THE VERY LAST PADDLE STEAMER TO BE BUILT IN BRITAIN, AND IS THE UK’S ONLY REMAINING EXAMPLE OF AN ‘UP AND DOON’ VESSEL – A SHIP THAT’S BEEN BUILT TWICE!